Orchestrate the integration of the collected answers into your ecosystem thanks to Webhooks!

 However, if your Application connector is not available in MyFeelBack, don't panic!
 You can also use Webhooks to feed your in-house applications, which are specific to your company.

-Get in touch with your technical department to set up personalized Webhooks: transfer this page to your collaborators.
+Get in touch with your technical department to set up personalised Webhooks: transfer this page to your collaborators.

 Technical information: MyFeelBack Webhooks are based on a REST API, in JSON data format.